kcghost/CAH-Builder/README.md

 When you are satisfied with your list, run:
 ```
-make
+make -j10
 ```
+or similar.
+See the [documentation for make's parallel functionality](https://www.gnu.org/software/make/manual/html_node/Parallel.html). `make` will work, but will execute the conversions sequentially and will take a very long time.
+All of the steps are made to be parallelizable to cut down on time.
+On my system, `make -j10` takes around 50 minutes, while `make` runs for 100 minutes (full base game, 550 cards).

-1200 DPI PNG images will be created under out_png.
-The SVG files will be available under out_svg.
+2438 DPI TIFF images will be created under tiff, named by their line number.
+In addition, the white and black back images will be available.
-The preprocessed list is available as pre_list.
-A wrapped text preview is available as wrap_list.
+The project also generates SVG files, PNG files, preprocessed text files, wrapped text preview files, and unprocessed text files in corresponding directories.
+You may use `make wrap_list` to generate the wrapped text preview into a single file called wrap_list.

+The conversion steps go from media/list → txt/(line) → pre/(line) → svg/(line).svg → png/(line).png → tiff/(line).tiff.
+The source for each step may be modified, and `make` will re-create only what is necessary for the rest of the conversion.

+For example, you may decide to edit svg/3.svg in Inkscape.
+Using `make` afterward will regenerate png/2.png and tiff/3.tiff.
+Don't be afraid to edit media/list, if you edit a single line in media/list only the corresponding files for that line will be regenerated.

 Underscore Rules
 ----------------
 Subject to change.
 The current rules do not exactly match those used for actual cards.
 They mostly do.

-A single under score surrounded by whitespace ` _ ` will attempt to extend toward the end of the line.
+A single underscore surrounded by whitespace ` _ ` will attempt to extend toward the end of the line.
 If it is not long enough, at least 10 underscores `__________`, then it will take up the entirety of the next line.

 If the underscore is part of a word, such as `_-tastic!` or includes punctuation: `_.` the whole token will be extended.
 If there are not enough underscores the word will take up the entirety of the next line.

-You can specify any underscore length you want (besides 1) by using multiple underscores.
+You can override these rules and specify any underscore length you want (besides 1) by using multiple underscores.
+You may also edit the files in txt or svg to correct formatting, and re-invoke `make`.

 Grammar Rules
 -------------